ulfRangard/SappaPride/README.md

 SAP guys?

-This repository is SAPposed to be a guide for the SAP exam.
+This repository is SAPposed to SAPply all your needs.

 Pls like and SAPscribe
 I appreciate your SAPport